Marlow F.C.: History

 The following season saw Marlow reach the third round of the FA Cup after beating Salisbury and VS Rugby in the first two rounds.
 They were drawn at home to Tottenham, but the match was switched to White Hart Lane, where they lost 5–1.
 Two seasons later they reached the third round again, defeating Oxford United in the first round, before losing 2–0 at Swindon Town in the third.
 The club remained in the Isthmian League's Premier Division until being relegated at the end of the 1994–95 season.
 Two seasons later they were relegated again.
 In 2004 they were transferred to Division One West of the Southern League, and were later transferred to Division One Central.
 In 2011–12 the club finished bottom of Division One Central of the Southern League and were relegated to the Premier Division of the Hellenic League.

 Marlow won the Hellenic League Premier Division at the first attempt, earning promotion back to Division One Central of the Southern League.
 They were subsequently transferred to Division One South & West for the 2015–16 season, before returning to Division One Central the following year.
 In 2016–17 the club finished fourth in Division One Central, qualifying for the promotion play-offs, going on to lose 2–0 to Barton Rovers in the semi-finals.
 At the end of the 2017–18 season the club were transferred to the South Central Division of the Isthmian League.
+In 2023–24 they were runners-up in the South Central Division, before beating Westfield 3–2 the play-off semi-finals and then winning the final against Leatherhead 3–1 to earn promotion to the Premier Division South of the Southern League.

+In 2024–25 Marlow finished bottom of the Premier Division South and were relegated to Division One Central.